Vili05/Ornstein-Uhlenbeck-MCMC/README.md

 # Ornstein-Uhlenbeck process + DRAM MCMC

 This project was an assignment in the course Statistical Parameter Estimation.
-In the assignment I estimated parameters from the Ornstein-Uhlenbeck process with Delayed Rejection Adaptive Markov Chain Monte Carlo algorithm.
+In the assignment I estimated parameters from the Ornstein-Uhlenbeck process with Delayed Rejection Adaptive Metropolis Markov Chain Monte Carlo algorithm.
 The process can be expressed as follows
 ```math
 dX_{t} = -\theta X_{t} dt + \sigma dW_{t},
 ```